RJ-Ritta/NLP_Assignment/README.md

 ## Neural Feature Engineering:

-The RoBERTa model serves as the basis for neural feature engineering.
-By passing the tokenized inputs through RoBERTa, a 768-dimensional feature vector is generated for each input sentence.
-These vectors capture rich contextual information from the text.
+The RoBERTa model is utilized for neural feature engineering, enabling the capture of rich contextual information from the text.
+Here's a concise explanation of the key steps:

+## Tokenization and Embedding:
+The input text undergoes tokenization using RoBERTa's tokenizer.
+Tokens are then processed through the RoBERTa model to generate 768-dimensional feature vectors for each sentence.
+This process captures detailed contextual information crucial for sentiment understanding.

+## Feature Representation:
+Each 768-dimensional feature vector encapsulates the semantic content of a sentence, including word arrangement, syntactic relationships, and overall context.
+These vectors serve as the neural features utilized for sentiment classification.

 ## Classification: